Jaxus1/Dissenter-Bookmarklet/README.md

 #### Opera

-Go to any website, and click the heart on the far right of the URL bar to "add to bookmarks", and select "bookmarks bar", then, on the bookmarks bar, right click > edit the bookmark you just added, and replace the Address with the bookmarklet code, and the name to whatever you'd like.
+Go to any website, and click the heart to the right of the URL bar to "add to bookmarks", and select "bookmarks bar", then, on the bookmarks bar, right click > edit the bookmark you just added, and replace the Address with the bookmarklet code, and the name to whatever you'd like.
 </p>
 </details>